gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

   ``localhost`` and a different user on your own machine to simulate a clean install.
 - ``nimrod_branch``:
-  Specifies which branch to check out for the Nimrod compiler.
+  Specifies which branch to check out for the Nim compiler.
 You can specify tags as well for previous releases.
 In this case, we use the development branch.
 - ``nimrod_version_str``: